-- 103. ESFA Information Exchange is a secure, online system accessible via the department's secure access system.
-It enables academies to use: - Document Exchange to receive and exchange documents with ESFA - Help Centre to provide support and advice on using the Information Exchange - Calendar to check key business cycle dates and deadlines - Digital forms for accurate financial returns and other transactions

-104. A secure access account for new free schools will be automatically set up using information shared from get information about schools (GIAS), the department's register of educational establishments.
-This usually happens within 2 weeks of opening.
+- 88. ESFA Information Exchange is a secure website, accessible via the department's secure access system.
+It enables academies to use: - Document Exchange to receive and exchange documents with ESFA - Help Centre to provide support and advice on using the Information Exchange - Calendar to check key business cycle dates and deadlines - Digital forms for accurate financial returns and other transactions - 89.
+A secure access account for new free schools will be automatically set up using information shared from Get Information About Schools (GIAS), the department's register of educational establishments.
+This usually happens within two weeks of opening.
 Prior to a free school opening, ESFA will send an email to the secure access approver of the free school who will then be able activate the account and add up to 7 end users to use secure access and have access to Information Exchange.